TBC Classic Anniversary: Your Raid Class Breakdown

 4. What's the best starter spec for new raiders?

-5. Do I need perfect gear to raid?
+5. Do I need perfect gear to start raiding?

 Thanks for Reading